 Often the sudden rapid growth of credit foreshadows deteriorating loan quality and indicates problems with risk management at the banks and raises questions about weaknesses in prudential standards and supervision.
-RBI data show that the PSBs had a higher NPA ratio in 2005 (5.4 percent) than the private banks (3.9 percent) and foreign banks (3.0 percent).
-The PSBs also dominate the surge in lending to priority sectors which adds to the worry.
+RBI data show that the PSBs had a higher NPA ratio in 2006 (3.7 percent) than the private banks (2.4 percent) and foreign banks (2.1 percent).
+The same data also show that the priority sector share of PSB non-performing advances had risen to 54.1 percent of total PSB NPAs from 48.1 percent the previous year.
+The PSBs dominate the surge in lending to priority sectors.
 IMF (2006b) performed three stress tests to assess the vulnerability of the banking system to loan quality deterioration.
 In the most stringent case they assess the effect of all new loans becoming non-performing at the same NPL rate as old loans have done.
 The resulting bad loans have the largest impact of the three scenarios on banks' capital bases but most banks are able to maintain their capital adequacy ratios close to 9 percent and are therefore unlikely to cause systemic risk.
 One exception is four "old private" banks accounting for 12 percent of bank assets whose capital bases would erode to dangerous levels.

 These analyses underline the costs of distortions associated with high levels of government ownership.
 In China, there is a widely held assumption that government will not allow severe banking problems and, if necessary, will inject public resources again.
-In India, the PSBs dominate the concerns about a new concentration of bad loans in the priority sectors, raising concern that they are responding to public sector economic development priorities rather than risk-based lending practices.
+In India, the PSBs dominate the concerns about a new concentration of bad loans in the priority sectors, suggesting concern that they are responding to public sector economic development priorities rather than risk-based lending practices.
 When growth slows, the allocation of public resources to fixing the problems might be affordable, but further bailouts will only exacerbate moral hazard and continue to distort incentives.
 They also divert public funds from other priorities -- such as China's current 5-year Program that aims to enhance public services in rural areas and accelerate urbanization.
 Perhaps it will take another crisis to focus on alternative strategies for the banking sectors.
 These are discussed in the next section.

-6. Implications for future growth prospects
+5. Implications for future growth prospects